 What kind of dough is best for empanadas?

 You can use store-bought empanada dough, or make your own using flour, butter, and water.
 The key is to have a dough that's pliable and easy to work with.

 How long can I store cooked empanadas?

 Cooked empanadas can be stored in the refrigerator for up to 3 days.
+Make sure to store them in an airtight container to maintain freshness.
 Reheat them in the oven to maintain their crispiness.

 500 g fresh shrimp, peeled and deveined